thanos-io/thanos/docs/components/store.md

                                  samples each chunk can contain), so the actual number of samples might be lower, even though the maximum could be hit.
+      --store.grpc.series-sample-size-limit=0
+                                 Maximum size of samples returned via a single Series call.
+The Series call fails if this limit is exceeded.
+0 means no limit.
       --store.grpc.series-max-concurrency=20
                                  Maximum number of concurrent Series calls.
       --objstore.config-file=<file-path>